How To Clean Your Ceiling Fan Like a Pro

 Credits: Sendhelper

-• Approximately 20 million people in the United States are allergic to dust mites, according to the Cleveland Clinic.
+• Around 20 million Americans are allergic to dust mites, per the Cleveland Clinic.

-• Most Americans spend up to 90% of their time indoors, meaning we’re exposed to dust all the time.
+• Most people spend up to 90% of their time indoors, so indoor dust exposure is constant.

-• Dust mite droppings and body parts are considered a major trigger for both allergies and asthma attacks.
+• Dust-mite droppings and body parts are a major trigger for allergies and asthma.

 Cleaning Products